In this article

 The type of tax you pay when you’re a trader, and the method you use to pay it, will depend on your company’s business structure.
+A sole trader’s tax bill will differ from that of a limited company or a partnership.

 In this guide, we’ll outline the taxes you can expect to pay when running your business, and how they’re calculated.
-You can find out more detailed information on our guide to each specific tax.
+You can find out more detailed information in our guide to each specific tax.

+Corporation tax is applied to the profits earned by limited companies, not sole traders or partners.
 It’s calculated after salaries and other business expenses have been paid, but before dividends are withdrawn.

-However, there are plenty of allowable expenses that can reduce your bill, such as equipment, travel between customers, employee salaries, and employer pensions contributions.
+Unlike income tax, companies don’t benefit from any kind of personal allowance, so tax must be paid on all profits.
+However, there are plenty of allowable expenses that can reduce your bill, such as equipment, travel between customers, employee salaries, and employer pension contributions.

 If you earn between these two thresholds, you might be entitled to marginal relief.
-You can use a calculator on the Government website to work out how much corporation tax you will pay with marginal relief.
+You can use a tool on the Government website to work out how much corporation tax you will pay with marginal relief.

 As each business’s accounting year is different, filing and paying corporation tax can be tricky.